Ahmed-Abd-Ellatif/Form-Validation-With-Angular/README.md

 # Digital Bond Task
 ## Hi my name is Ahmed Abd Ellatif.
 I created simple website by using Angular.
-I will display what i done in this project.
+I will show what I did in this project.